 Once the deal has been closed, you should hold back on the enthusiastic selling.
-People have had closed deals turned around because they said something irrelevant after a sale is made in the hope that they were impressing.
+People have had closed deals turned around because they said something irrelevant after a sale is made hoping that they were impressing.
 You can always go into talking about other fields.

 7. Making Promises You Can’t Keep

 You are probably in dire need to make sales but do not at any one time make promises you cannot keep.
 That translates to lying.
-One client may be late to catch on, but once they do, they can spread the word and the effects are like ripples.
+One client may be late to catch on, but they can spread the word once they do, and the effects are like ripples once they do.
 This will cripple your business in the not so short run.